EdinGuso/ecowcdb/README.md

 By successfully developing and validating our heuristic algorithm, gaining insights into cut selection, improving worst-case delay bounds, addressing runtime considerations, and conducting a thorough experimental evaluation, our project has significantly contributed to the field of time-sensitive networking and performance analysis in networked systems.

-The heuristic algorithms and the tools described in [Other Contriburions](#other-contributions) have been implemented in Python.
+The heuristic algorithms and the tools described in [Contriburions](contributions) have been implemented in Python.
 This project, including the modifications done to the existing codebase as well as the ECOWCDB library, exceeds 2500 lines of code, out of which ~500 lines are high value code.

 ## Skills
 Skills that I have exercised throughout the project: